microsoft/debug-adapter-protocol/specification.md

    * Set of exception filters and their options.
 The set of all possible
    * exception filters is defined by the 'exceptionBreakpointFilters'
    * capability.
 This attribute is only honored by a debug adapter if the
    * capability 'supportsExceptionFilterOptions' is true.
+The 'filter' and
+   * 'filterOptions' sets are additive.
    */
   filterOptions?: ExceptionFilterOptions[];